0xtaufeeq/CS2024-Mini-Project/README.md

 In this Java chat application, the client socket connects to the server socket using these details.
 A new thread is created on the client for each incoming message, enabling real-time chat functionality.

+### Setting up The Project

+Run the Application

+First Run the Server.java file in the terminal or command Prompt for better visual.
+Using the following command, `java Server.java`

+Then Run the ClientGUI.java in as my terminal tabs as you want using the the following command, `java ClientGUI.java`

+---

 `Server.java`